Tech Made Simple

 The AccuWeather main local weather page has a slight edge over The Weather Channel, with its very prominent weather alert bar, as well as including RealFeel Shade temperature, wind speed, and air quality in the main weather box.
 There's no need to scroll for more.
 I also like the color coded precipitation graph, which clearly shows how heavy the precipitation is.
 If it's rain, you'll see shades of green through red.
 For snow, it's not as obvious, but there are shades of blue.

-The AccuWeather main local weather page has a slight edge over The Weather Channel, with its very prominent weather alert bar, as well as including RealFeel Shade temperature, wind speed, and air quality in the main weather box.
+The AccuWeather main local weather page has a slight edge over The Weather Channel, with its very prominent weather alert bar and RealFeel Shade temperature, wind speed, and air quality in the main weather box.
 There's no need to scroll for more.
-I also like the color coded precipitation graph, which clearly shows how heavy the precipitation is.
+I also like the color-coded precipitation graph, which clearly shows how heavy the precipitation is.
 If it's rain, you'll see shades of green (light rain) through red (heavy rain).
-For snow, it's not as obvious, but there are shades of blue.
+It's not as obvious for snow, but there are shades of blue.

 Weather Underground packs a lot of data into a small box, with the current temperature, the current